INTERSECT-SDK/python-sdk/docs/contributing.rst

    deactivate

-PDM
+UV
 ------

-The `PDM <https://pdm.fming.dev/latest/>`_ packaging and dependency management tool is used to install the intersect-sdk package in editable (developer) mode.
+The `UV <https://docs.astral.sh/uv//>`_ packaging and dependency management tool is used to install the intersect-sdk package in editable (developer) mode.
 It is also used to run linter checks, formatter checks, and unit tests.
-Download and install PDM using the instructions on the PDM website.
+Download and install UV using the instructions on the UV website.

 Documentation
 -------------